 Effective January 1, 2017, the Company adopted ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvement to Employee Share-Based Payment Accounting.
-As a result of the adoption, the Company recognized a gross deferred tax asset of \$1,123 and a corresponding valuation allowance in the same amount resulting in no net deferred tax asset recognition.
+Upon adoption, the Company recognized a gross deferred tax asset of \$1,123 and a corresponding valuation allowance in the same amount resulting in no net deferred tax asset recognition.
+As of December 31, 2018, the Company has realized the benefit of this deferred tax asset upon release of the U.S. valuation allowance.